Frequently Asked Questions about the Consortium

 Why does the Cardiac Institute of the Palm Beaches have a membership program?

 Dr. Fenster saw his way of practicing medicine – a solo, independent practitioner, who is available to his patients – becoming obsolete.
-Medical practices are changing at an alarming rate, joining together to make mega-practices, selling themselves to hospitals, allowing so-called “physician extenders” such as nurse practitioners and physician’s assistants to see the bulk of their day-to-day patients and return phone calls, and possibly not going to the hospital themselves at all anymore but allowing hospital-employed physicians (“hospitalists”) see their patients.
+Medical practices are changing at an alarming rate, joining together to make mega-practices, selling themselves to large corporations, allowing so-called “physician extenders” such as nurse practitioners and physician’s assistants to see the bulk of their day-to-day patients and return phone calls, and possibly not going to the hospital themselves at all anymore but allowing hospital-employed physicians (“hospitalists”) see their patients.
 Patients are getting lost in the healthcare system.
-In order for Dr. Fenster to remain viable in a solo practice, where he personally sees all of his patients in the office and hospital every day* and continues to provide the array of services his patients have come to enjoy, he realized he needed to establish this membership program, as many cardiologists around the country are doing today.
-This way, Dr. Fenster can assure a live person continues to answer the phone during office hours to respond to your needs, and you have virtually immediate, direct access to him after hours*.
-It also means he will be your cardiologist and total healthcare advocate in the hospital and out, and you can call him with questions if you are admitted to the hospital for a non-cardiology reason*.
-Please feel free to call our new phone line dedicated to the Consortium at (561)296-5403.
+In order for Dr. Fenster to remain viable in a solo practice, where he personally sees all of his patients in the office and hospital every day and continues to provide the array of services his patients have come to expect, he realized he needed to establish this membership program, as many cardiologists around the country are doing today.
+This way, Dr. Fenster can assure a live person continues to answer the phone during office hours to respond to your needs, and you have virtually immediate, direct access to him after hours.
+It also means he will be your cardiologist and total healthcare advocate in the hospital and out, and you are urged to call him with questions if you are admitted to the hospital for a non-cardiology reason.*

 What do I get for my membership fee?